What is screen mirroring?

 • Then the captured image is processed according to the video encoder’s requirements: the video resolution is scaled, image is converted to the required format, etc

-• The encoded video data is processed and transmitted over the network
+• On the next step, the encoded video data is processed and transmitted over the network

-• The encoded video signal is received on the viewing device side
+• After that, the encoded video signal is received on the viewing device

-• The received video signal is decoded, processed and displayed on the screen of the viewing device
+• Finally, the received video signal is decoded, processed and displayed on the screen of the viewing device

 The above steps are performed continuously in real time.
-To achieve this functionality, screen mirroring application must be optimized for different devices: mobile phones, TVs, desktop computers, etc.
+To achieve this functionality, screen mirroring application must be optimized by performance for different devices: mobile phones, TVs, desktop computers, etc.

 Video streaming and real time screen mirroring